 Chairperson of the ISPCA

-Noel is the chairperson of the ISPCA and the animal welfare officer and director of Kilkenny SPCA.
+Noel is an animal welfare officer and director of Kilkenny SPCA.
+Noel was the chairperson of the ISPCA.
 Noel has been involved from the early days of the OWRN and has acted as liaison with the ISPCA

 MA Project Manager ( Board Member)

-I've always been a keen wildlife advocate and admirer of everything what Mother Nature has created, so looking for the ways of how I can get involved in protecting it for us and the future generations has been close to my heart for all of my adult life.
-Originally I'm from the Czech Republic and I came to Ireland straight after I graduated at the University.
-Since then, I was actively involved in various non-profit organisations while working as a Project manager in some of the large Tech Companies in Dublin.
-At the end of 2019 I have gladly taken up Pauline on her offer to join the OWRN team and help them to operationalise the OWRN Business plan by stepping into the role of the Operations committee group lead.
+I have always been a keen wildlife advocate and admirer of everything that Mother Nature has created, and so I was always looking for ways in which I could get involved in protecting the natural world for us and for future generations.
+I am originally from the Czech Republic and I came to Ireland straight after I graduated from University.
+Since then, I have been actively involved in various non-profit organisations while working as a Project manager in some of the large Tech Companies in Dublin.
+At the end of 2019 I gladly took up Pauline on her invitation to join the OWRN team and help them to operationalise the OWRN Business plan by stepping into the role of the Operations committee group lead.

 BAF FCA (Director and Treasurer)